 These also come in women’s shapes and sizes which I call Ladyhosen because why wouldn’t you?
 These can be all kinds of colors and materials, from red leather to denim.

 Unlike with lederhosen, I can tell you just about anything you could ever want to know about dirndls.
-For everything you’ll need and where to get it, how to wear it all, what not to wear to Oktoberfest, accessories, hair, cleavage, and more, check out my post on how to dress for Oktoberfest.
+For everything you’ll need and where to get it, how to wear it all, what not to wear to Oktoberfest, how to upgrade a cheap dirndl, accessories, hair, cleavage, and more, check out my post on how to dress for Oktoberfest.
 It covers everythinggg.

 Where to buy Oktoberfest outfits